Now that’s a tough question.

 (Expect fewer crowds earlier in the day, like here at the Am Hof market)

-If you want to enjoy the soft lights in the darkening twilight of imperial Vienna, then go midweek for the best chance of space.
+If you want to enjoy the soft lights in the darkening twilight of imperial Vienna, though, then go midweek for the best chance of space.

 Easily tired?